Definition and Types of Noun

 A countable noun is a noun that can be counted in numbers like one pen, two cars with both a singular and a plural form (e.g., dog/dogs, pie/pies).

 An uncountable noun is a noun without a plural form For example: oxygen, patience. such noun do not include counting.
 All abstract noun falls under the uncountable category of nouns.

 Gerund Noun vs Verbal Noun

-Like other types of noun, Gerunds are also nouns that end -ing and have verb like qualities.
+Like other types of noun, gerunds are also nouns that end -ing and have verb like qualities.
 But these are used differently in a sentence unlike verbs.
-Gerund noun are modified with adverbs.
-How to differentiate gerund noun and verb? look at two examples:
+We modified gerund noun with adverbs.
+How to differentiate gerund noun and verb?
+Look at two examples: